 You'll have fun experimenting with these old fashioned meringue recipes.
 Some cooks view traditional meringue making as a creative hobby or an art form, and they are a joy to make.

 Practice making a few before your next party.
 Your guests will love

 them and marvel that you made them yourself.
-These special candy recipes from 19th-century chefs will help you to release your
+These unique candy recipes from 19th-century chefs will help you to release your

 Grandma McIlmoyle's Recipe Booklet (c.
 1912)

-Here are some practical tips for making meringues that Grandma must have found helpful, as she wrote them next to the meringue recipes in her recipe book:
+Here are some practical tips for making meringues that Grandma must have found helpful, as she wrote them next to the old fashioned meringue recipes in her recipe book:

 The Boston Cooking-School Cook Book (1896)

 Whites 4 eggs, 1/2 teaspoon vanilla, 1-1/4 cups powdered sugar, or 1 cup fine granulated.
 Beat whites until stiff, add gradually two-thirds of sugar, and continue beating until mixture will hold its shape; fold in remaining sugar, and add flavoring.

 Shape with a spoon or pastry bag and tube on wet board covered with letter paper.
 Bake thirty minutes in very slow oven, remove from paper, and put together in pairs, or if intending to fill with whipped cream or ice cream remove soft part with spoon and place meringues in oven to dry.

 Shape by dropping mixture from tip of spoon in small piles one-half inch apart, or by using pastry bag and tube.
 Sprinkle with nutmeat and bake in slow oven (275°F).

 Shape meringue glacé mixture (above) in rounds the size of mushroom caps, using pastry bag and tube; sprinkle with grated chocolate.
 Shape stems like mushroom stems.
 Bake in slow oven (275°F), remove from paper, and place caps on stems.

 Fill meringue glacées (above) with ice cream, or ice cream and water ice.
 Garnish with whipped cream forced through pastry bag and tube, and candied cherries.

 The Complete Confectioner, Pastry Cook, and Baker (1864)